Great characters, beautifully drawn. I wish there'd been a comic like this when I was a girl.

 There's a few pages that really stand out.
 One two-page spreads shows a mind map, which presents a visual interpretation of Cat's thinking.
 The path her mind follows is something of a disjointed race that likely makes perfect sense to her ...it's a great means of really connecting with the reader and presenting Cat's intelligence.
 There's another full-page panel that's the same scene over four vertical panels.
 While the scene fills the page, each panel showcases a different character at a different state in the setting, helping to present the variety of characters in Gloria City.

 The entire package is pretty special as well.
 The website features the comic and a Lookbook by Lindsay Searles, which showcases some of the thoughts behind the design process.
 Dr. Brooker takes no profit from the work.
-Instead, after paying the artists, the remainder of the donations go to A Way Out, an outreach charity for women and young people.

 My So-Called Secret Identity #1 is the start of something powerful.
 There's potential here for all involved to make something special, giving women a work to look up and forward to as one that effectively captures what it means to be a smart, independent woman with a desire to do more.